-Potential reasons for disparities How we can gather stories to partner with the data Thew we can gather stories to partner with the data V. Community Input [Pursuant to section 92-3, Hawaii Revised Statutes, Community Members will have 3 mins.
-To speak, i.e., per person, per item, or written testimony can be submitted on agenda items] anyone wants to attend Send information on Ho'oikaika for OYS to send the Committee V. Rosete- Medeiros VI.
-Partner Updates Email information about webinar I. Miao (9:53) R. Lee Soon 3 Year State Plan for: Reduce Racial & Ethnic Disparities Goal 4.1: (Re)Define the problem, monitor its scope, identify trouble spots in the system Objective 4.1.1- Develop system for ongoing monitoring of racial and ethnic disparities in the Hawai'i juvenile justice system o Set regular schedule for: (1) annual JJIS data review - Request for more specific analysis tailored to racial and ethnic disparities observed in annual review
+Potential reasons for disparities

+Potential reasons for disparities How we can gather stories to partner with the data

+How we can gather stories to partiler with the data

+V. Community (10:54)

+Input R. Lee Soon

+[Pursuant to Any community updates or partner updates to share

+section 92-3,

+Hawaii Revised (10:55)

+Statutes, V. Rosete-Medeiros

+Community Members Ho'oikaika is having a conference and will send the information if Send information on V. Rosetewill have 3 mins.
+To anyone wants to attend Ho'oikaika for OYS to Medeiros

+speak, i.e., per person, send the Committee

+per item, or written

+testimony can be

+submitted on agenda

+items]

+VI.
+Partner Updates

+Email information about T. Miao

+webinar

+VII.
+3-Year State Plan ECD (9:53)

+Goals R. Lee Soon

+Discussion/update 3 Year State Plan for: Reduce Racial & Ethnic Disparities

+s on action items Goal 4.1: (Re)Define the problem, monitor its scope, identify trouble spots in

+from previous the system

+meetings.
+Objective 4.1.1- Develop system for ongoing monitoring of racial and

+ethnic disparities in the Hawai'i juvenile justice system o

+Set regular schedule for: (1) annual JJIS data review -

+Request for more specific analysis tailored to racial and ethnic

+disparities observed in annual review